pydanny/pydanny.github.com/posts2013/2013-08-17-cookiecutter-project-templates-made-easy.rst

 4. **Submit a pull request to** cookiecutter_ asking for their project to be listed on the README.

 It's not hard.
 In fact, there is already a growing ecosystem of `cookiecutter templates`_, including Python, Flask_, Django_ and JQuery_ templates.

-Indeed, there is already a fork_ of cookiecutter-pypackage that even more closely matches Jeff Knupp's design.
+**Note**: There is already a fork_ of cookiecutter-pypackage that even more closely matches Jeff Knupp's design.

 .. _fork: https://github.com/Nekroze/cookiecutter-pypackage
 .. _`cookiecutter templates`: https://github.com/audreyr/cookiecutter#available-templates